esyede/rakit/packages/docs/data/debugging.md

 An email is sent for uncaught exceptions and fatal errors in production, in [workers](/docs/workers) as well.
 While the debugger is active, errors that are not shown as an error page, such as those of console commands, send one too.

-It goes through the [Email](/docs/email) component, so the driver in `application/config/email.php` applies.
+The email goes through the [Email](/docs/email) component, so the driver in `application/config/email.php` applies.
 The default `mail` driver needs a working `sendmail` on the server, which a container rarely has.
 Use the `smtp` driver there.

 To keep an error storm from flooding your inbox, at most one email is sent every two days.
 The file `storage/logs/email-sent` remembers when the last one went